gazolla/ColorPopover/README.md

 	}

-You will want to implement the method:
+You will want to implement the method `colorPopoverControllerDidSelectColor:(NSString *)hexColor` from `ColorViewControllerDelegate` to get the result color selected.
+To use the color selected you should call the ` colorFromHex:(NSString *)hexColor` as the follow example:

- - (void) colorPopoverControllerDidSelectColor: (NSString *) hexColor;

-from `ColorViewControllerDelegate`.
+	self.view.backgroundColor = [GzColors colorFromHex:hexColor];